oracle/nosql-node-sdk/doc/guides/tables.md

 for the operation completion in one of the ways described in **Create Tables and Indexes** section.

 Note that {@link NoSQLClient#forCompletion} works by polling for the information about the operation at regular intervals.
-You may customize the wait timeout (*timeout* property) and the polling interval (*delay* property) by setting them in the *opt* argument as shown above (otherwise applicable default values are used).
+You may customize the wait timeout (see {@link CompletionOpt#timeout}) and the polling interval (see {@link CompletionOpt#delay}) by setting them in the *opt* argument as shown above (otherwise applicable default values will be used).

 ## Delete Tables and Indexes